Going National

 DEFINING SUCCESS

-Flexible enough to last two years with 3 refreshes
+Flexibility to last two years

-Produce content w/o travel
+Produce content without travel

 challenges